-This was addressed and resolved at the 09/02/2020 meeting. felony if the use of force is "a reasonable response to factors" unrelated to the felony.
+Also, the statute makes the defense available to someone committing or fleeing from committing a felony if the use of force is "a reasonable response to factors" unrelated to the felony.
 The instruction does not include this contingency.
 Instead, it relegates the issue to the committee note, and suggests that the parties "should consider" modifying the statutory language when that is at issue.
 We think this should not be relegated to a committee note.
 Rather, the instruction should include optional language to cover that contingency when it arises.
 And when it applies, we think that it's something that the jury should be instructed on, not something that the parties should just consider.